khaume/analytics_interview_test/README.md

 your source code or in the form of a Jupyter notebook if that helps you present (we will look at source code either way).

+Note, the excercise should take no more than 2-3 hours.

 ### Additional questions